seahorn/crab/README.md

 corresponding Crab CFG and run the analysis using the Zones domain.

 **Note**: this code has been simplified for presentation purposes and it might not compile like it is.
-Read [README.md](https://github.com/seahorn/crab/blob/master/external/README.md) for details.
+Read [this](https://github.com/seahorn/crab/blob/master/external/analysis.cpp) for real example.

 ```c++
     // CFG-based language